mwelzl/oppd/README.md

 We think that potential venues are:

-* [SCONE](https://datatracker.ietf.org/group/sconepro/about/) if it gets chartered - but we don't want to wait and get started with OPPD already.
+* [SCONE](https://datatracker.ietf.org/group/sconepro/about/) once it gets chartered - but we don't want to wait and get started with OPPD already.
 * [TSVWG](https://datatracker.ietf.org/wg/tsvwg/about/)
 * [IRTF PANRG](https://datatracker.ietf.org/rg/panrg/about/)